ToAmano/MLWC/docs/tutorial/getting-started_2.rst

     restart:   False    # If restart training

 For gas systems, we can reduce the model size without losing accuracy.
+We chose ``nfeature=48`` so that all the atoms are included in the descriptors.

-We can train the CH bond model
+Then, you can train the CH bond model

 .. code-block:: bash